lordmulder/wma2wav/Readme.txt

 [2011-07-22] Fixed a bug which could cause the application to crash, when the Title, Codec Name or Codec Info of an ASF file exceeded a length of 128 characters.
 [2011-07-24] Workaround for a bug in LoadLibraryEx() that could cause loading WMVCORE.DLL to fail or even make the application crash on certain systems (e.g. 64-Bit Vista without KB2533623)
+[2011-09-08] Added an option to write a fake(!)
+Wave/RIFF file to STDOUT.
+Be aware that the chunk sizes won't be updated properly, when piping STDOUT to another application!

 eof.